-Keeping Safe Online:
+Keeping Children Safe Online

-Teaching children about how to be safe online is an important part of our work to safeguard children’s well-being.
-As children spend more time online, we want to equip them with the knowledge they need to stay safe and protect their identity.
-We teach this as part of our computing and PSHE curriculum and regularly re-visit key messages in our assemblies and whole-school events, such as Safer Internet Day.
+We know that in the modern world, children will spend a significant amount of time online and so we want to equip them with the knowledge and skills they need to stay safe and protect their identity.
+We teach this as part of our computing curriculum and our PSHE curriculum.

-Here are some links that families may find useful.
+Here are some links that families may find useful:

 Information and guidance for parents about how to keep safe online can be found on the following websites: